Target365/sdk-for-net/USERGUIDE.md

 ## Payment transactions

 ### Create a Strex payment transaction
 This example creates a 1 NOK Strex payment transaction that the end user will confirm by replying "OK" to an SMS from Strex.
+You can use MessagePrefix and MessageSuffix to influence the start and end of the SMS sent by Strex.
 ```C#
 var transaction = new StrexTransaction
 {